 Outside of work Helen spends her time running after her two young children, working on a never ending house renovation project and frequenting antique fairs and auction houses.

-Jackie Brown, PriMe training co-ordinator, has worked with the PM Society for seven years and has responsibility for the organisation and administration of the PriMe training courses.
-Working with the PriMe trainers, she delights in helping delegates select the courses which will help develop their careers.
-Starting her career working as cabin crew for Caledonian Airways, Jackie then moved into helping with the training of BAA employees before joining the pharmaceutical industry.
+Jackie has worked with the PM Society since 2008 and is responsible for the organisation and administration of PriMe training courses.
+Working with the PriMe trainers, she delights in helping delegates select courses to help them develop their careers.